"Oh come, let us sing to the LORD; let us make a joyful noise to the rock of our salvation!" -Psalm 95:1

 How Can You Be Involved?

-If you would like to be involved with music at Redeemer Baptist Church, you can contact Adrian Martinez, Pastoral Assistant of Music and Worship.
+If you would like to be involved with music at Redeemer Baptist Church, you can contact Adrian Martinez, Pastor of Music & Worship.
 He would be happy to further discuss the possibility of you using your gifts in the service of the church.